skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

     }
 }
 ```
-I have tweaked the blink_t structure slightly, by removing the now defunct last_toggle so you will have to go back and modify the prototype to match.
+I have tweaked the blink_t structure slightly, by removing the now defunct last_toggle so you will have to go back and modify the declaration to match.

-This will now increment the blink_timer variable everytime the Systick interrupt fires, which is based on the systick_setup function we defined before:
+The blink_timer variable will be incremented everytime the Systick interrupt fires, which is based on the ```systick_setup()``` function defined before:

 ```c
 // Setup SysTick to interrupt every 1 ms